BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 1. This flag states that `setblock` can be used player independent.

-Some events behave differently when called from a schedule in independent mode.
+Some actions behave differently when called from a schedule in independent mode.
 For example, `tag delete` will include offline players.
-A list of all events that act differently can be found in the [`runIndependent`](Building-Blocks/Events-List.md#run-events-player-independent-runindependent) docs.
+A list of all actions that act differently can be found in the [`runIndependent`](Building-Blocks/Actions-List.md#run-actions-player-independent-runindependent) docs.

-But sometimes you might want your schedule to run a player dependent event, like `message` or `give` for all players on the server.
+But sometimes you might want your schedule to run a player dependent action, like `message` or `give` for all players on the server.
-To do this you can use the [`runforall`](Building-Blocks/Events-List.md#run-events-for-all-online-players-runforall) event.
-It will run the given events for all players on the server.
+To do this you can use the [`runforall`](Building-Blocks/Actions-List.md#run-actions-for-all-online-players-runforall) action.
+It will run the given actions for all players on the server.
 You can even use conditions to filter out players.

 ## Realtime schedules